The 5 Mistakes That First-Time Business Loan Recipients Make

 4. Miscalculating Funds Needed

-If your business is new, it’s quite easy to miscalculate how much money you need to borrow.
+If you recently started a business, it’s quite easy to miscalculate how much money you need to borrow.
 In addition, if you have an upcoming expansion project, you could miscalculate how much your business will require to complete it.
 However, both underestimating and overestimating the amount of funds you need can be detrimental.

-Overestimating your funding needs means you’ll be paying interest on a larger balance than you need to, which will cost you extra interest each month.
+Overestimating the loan amount that you need means you’ll be paying interest on a larger balance than you need to, which will cost you extra interest each month.
 In comparison, underestimating the funds will cost you indirectly because you’ll be unable to make the investments you need to grow your business.

 Either way, the best way to avoid this mistake is to do a thorough analysis of your business needs and be realistic in your projections.
 You should also decide what you’ll use the money for in advance so every dollar is accounted for.